History of the Jews in Honduras: 20th century

-Present day
+21st century

+In 2001, Honduras elected its first Jewish president, the businessman Ricardo Maduro Joest.
+He was a candidate for the national party and served his term from 2002 to 2006.
+This victory was an extraordinary case given that the vast majority of presidents of Honduras as well as the rest of Latin America until then had been Roman Catholics, and that the Jewish Honduran community had always been very small, although it did have some weight in the social and political sphere.

 With the 2009 Honduran constitutional crisis, the local Jewish community became embroiled in the controversy.
 Rumors spread throughout the Honduran media of Jewish and Israeli involvement in the coup d'état.
 A commentator on Radio Globo, David Romero Ellner, suggested on the air that perhaps it would have been better if the Jews had been exterminated in the Holocaust.
 His comments drew ire from ousted Honduran president Manuel Zelaya, the US Embassy in Tegucigalpa, and the Anti-Defamation League.

-Juan Orlando Hernández has led a pro-Israel government since his election in 2014.
-Israel is one of his greatest allies and the first country to recognize him after the allegations of electoral fraud that involved Hernández's re-election led to protests and subsequent repression that caused 30 deaths.
+Juan Orlando Hernández led a pro-Israel government during his terms from 2014 to 2022.
+Israel under Prime Minister Benjamin Netanyahu became one of his greatest allies and the first country to recognize him after the allegations of electoral fraud in Hernández's re-election led to protests and subsequent repression that caused 30 deaths.

-In recent years, some Honduran Jews have made aliyah to Israel.
+In recent years, some Honduran Jews have made aliyah to Israel due to antisemitic remarks.

-In 2015, Rosenthals have been implicated with longstanding corruption and other crimes.
+In 2015, members of the Rosenthal family were charged with corruption and other crimes.
 Yankel Rosenthal, a former minister of investment, was arrested on 6 October 2015 after landing at Miami airport.
 He, together with his cousin Yani and uncle Jaime Rolando, a newspaper owner and four-time presidential candidate, were also charged with money laundering and other services that support the international narcotics trafficking activities of multiple Central American drug traffickers and their criminal organizations.
 Seven of their businesses were labelled under the US Kingpin Act as "specially designated narcotics traffickers".
 They have been accused of transferring drug money between accounts in New York and Honduras between 2004 and 2015.